0lru/organ_midi_pedal/readme.md

 # Organ Midi Pedal
-Organ midi pedal build from scratch with hall sensors for a very young men.
+Organ Midi Pedal built from scratch.

-For reading the hall sensors, an arduio nano was installed as a microcontroller.
-The driver, a small program written in Python, forwards the data to Grand Orgue with the help of loopMidi.
-The user interface was build with ImGui and ImPlot.
+For reading sensors, I've installed an Arduino Nano.
+A driver program written in Python forwards the data to Grand Orgue with the help of LoopMidi.
+It is intentional that there're only 20 keys.
+Adaption to 30-32 keys for other projects could be possible with a reasonable effort.

 ![pedal](doc/pedal.png)
 ![driver](doc/driver.png)